School Science Lessons

 Shortening is solid, white fat made from hydrogenated vegetable oil.

-Solid fats derived from coconuts are quite saturated.
+Solid fats from coconuts are quite saturated.

 Lard is the rendered fat from pig abdomen.